 The Ruling of Reciting Al-Fatihah in Prayer

-The opinion of the majority of the scholars, amongst them Malik, Ash-Shafi’i and Ahmad, is that it is obligatory to recite Al-Fatihah in the prayer and that the prayer is invalid without it.
-Their opinion is based upon many proofs; from amongst them, the sayings of the Prophet (sallallahu ‘alayhi wa sallam), who said that “There is no prayer for the one who does not recite the Opening of the Book.”
+The opinion of the majority of the scholars, among them Malik, Ash-Shafi’i and Ahmad, is that it is obligatory to recite Al-Fatihah in the prayer and that the prayer is invalid without it.
+Their opinion is based upon many proofs; from among them, the sayings of the Prophet (sallallahu ‘alayhi wa sallam), who said that “There is no prayer for the one who does not recite the Opening of the Book.”

 Narrated ‘Ubâdah bin As-Sâmit Allâh’s Messenger said,

 “Whoever does not recite Sûrat Al-Fâtihah in his prayer, his prayer is invalid.
 (Sahih Al-Bukhâri, Vol.1, Hadîth No. 723).